snoels/earth-movers-graph-distance-metric/README.md

 # An Earth-Mover Distance Based Graph Distance Metric For Financial Statements

-This repository contains a Python implementation of the methods described in the paper below: name of the paper
+This repository contains a Python implementation of the distance metric described in the paper below: name of the paper

 *Paper*: https://pages.github.com/